antonfirsov/docs/2018/07-July/pipelines.md

 Besides handling the memory management, the other core pipelines feature is the ability to peek at data in the `Pipe` without actually consuming it.

-`PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` does a couple of things, it tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).
+`PipeReader` has 2 core APIs `ReadAsync` and `AdvanceTo`. `ReadAsync` gets the data in the `Pipe`, `AdvanceTo` tells the `PipeReader` that these buffers are no longer required by the reader so they can be discarded (for example returned to the underlying buffer pool).

 It also allows the reader to tell the `PipeReader` "don't wake me up again until there's more data available".
 This is important for the performance of the reader as it means the reader won't be signalled until there's more data than was previously marked "observed".